portsoc/staged-simple-message-board/README.md

 * `svr.js` adds a second route for `/messages`, this time defining what we do for POST requests – we add a new message.
 * `index.html` includes two new input fields for entering a new message.
-* `script.js` includes a new `sendMessage` function that POSTS the new message, and a `checkKeys` function that looks for ENTER being pressed so posting a new message is more usable.
+* `script.js` includes a new `sendMessage` function that posts the new message, and a `checkKeys` function that looks for ENTER being pressed so posting a new message is more usable.
 The `loadMessages` function has been refactored to call smaller named functions.

 ## Stage 4: An API route for every message

-* `svr.js` now stores objects instead of strings, using UUIDs to identify messages; and adds a new route for GETting the details of any individual message.
+* `svr.js` now stores objects instead of strings, using UUIDs to identify messages; and adds a new route at `/messages/:id` for getting the details of any individual message.
 * `index.html` includes a new `detail` field.
 * `script.js` allows users to hover over messages to get information about the time the message was posted (this is retrieved for each message as the `mouseenter` event occurs).